 - Do you have the freedom to change the details of your funeral plan?

 - What happens if there are outstanding installments at death?

 - Can the funeral director arrange a funeral with a different standard than the one I choose?

 - How will the funeral director know about the plan holder’s death?

 You establish a joint bank account with your beneficiary specifically for payment of your funeral expenses.
 You can fund the account with the amount you estimate to cover the cost of your funeral.
 When you die, the joint account holder can pay the funeral expenses using the money in the account.

-The main disadvantage of this method is that people often find it difficult to be diligent in saving money on a steady schedule over time to build these funds up.
+The main disadvantage of this method is that people often find it difficult to be diligent in saving money on steady schedule overtime to build these funds up.

 Totten Trust (Payable on Death Account)

 Payable on death account is a bank account that allows you to name a beneficiary on your bank account.
 You can fund the account to be used for your funeral.
 Your beneficiary can immediately access the funds when you’re gone.
 Your beneficiary has the right to the funds, and he can use it to pay the funeral expenses.